todogroup/governance/structure/ambassadors/ambassador-manual.md

 ## Recognition, Status, and Badges

 Approved contributions are recorded as scorecards.
 Scorecards generate the monthly reports, recognition roundups, and program analysis.
-You don't create scorecards yourself, the review process does.
+You don't create scorecards yourself.
+The review process does.

 Active Ambassadors are recognized through: